Rita Levi-Montalcini: Career and research

-In September 1946, Levi-Montalcini was granted a one-semester research fellowship in the laboratory of Professor Viktor Hamburger at Washington University in St. Louis; he was interested in two of the articles Levi-Montalcini had published in foreign scientific journals.
+In September 1946, Levi-Montalcini was granted a one-semester research fellowship in the laboratory of Professor Viktor Hamburger at Washington University School of Medicine; he was interested in two of the articles Levi-Montalcini had published in foreign scientific journals.
 After she duplicated the results of her home laboratory experiments, Hamburger offered her a research associate position, which she held for 30 years.
 It was there that, in 1952, she did her most important work: isolating nerve growth factor (NGF) from observations of certain cancerous tissues that cause extremely rapid growth of nerve cells.
+This crucial finding in biology identified NGF as the main protein responsible for the growth of neurons within the nervous system, allowing for major advances in research.
+The critical experiment was done with Hertha Meyer at the Carlos Chagas Filho Biophysics Institute of the Federal University of Rio de Janeiro in 1952.
+Their publication in 1954 became the first definitive indication of the protein.

-By transferring pieces of tumors to chick embryos, Montalcini established a mass of cells that was full of nerve fibers.
-The discovery of nerves growing everywhere like a halo around the tumor cells was surprising.
+By transferring pieces of tumours to chick embryos, Montalcini established a mass of cells that was full of nerve fibres.
+The discovery of nerves growing everywhere like a halo around the tumour cells was surprising.
 When describing it, Montalcini said it is: "like rivulets of water flowing steadily over a bed of stones."
-The nerve growth produced by the tumor was unlike anything she had seen before – the nerves took over areas that would become other tissues and even entered veins in the embryo.
-But nerves did not grow into the arteries, which would flow from the embryo back to the tumor.
-This suggested to Montalcini that the tumor itself was releasing a substance that was stimulating the growth of nerves.
+The nerve growth produced by the tumour was unlike anything she had seen before – the nerves took over areas that would become other tissues and even entered veins in the embryo.
+But nerves did not grow into the arteries, which would flow from the embryo back to the tumour.
+This suggested to Montalcini that the tumour itself was releasing a substance that was stimulating the growth of nerves.
+Her research led to the seminal publication "In vitro experiments on the effects of mouse sarcomas 180 and 37 on the spinal and sympathetic ganglia of the chick embryo" in 1954, which was a foundational work in identifying and understanding nerve growth factor (NGF).
+NGF is a critical protein for the growth and maintenance of neurons in the sympathetic and sensory nervous systems, without which brain cells die.
+This discovery paved the way for future research in neurobiology, demonstrating that the nervous, immune and endocrine systems are linked which had profound implications for understanding neurodegenerative diseases.